 Dr. Bessie Cathcart married a fellow medical school classmate, Dr. William Allen Cathcart on the 1st of January, 1921 in Sarnia, Ontario.
 Dr. William Allen Cathcart was born in Courtright, Ontario on the 7th of January, 1892, the 3rd of 9 children born to William Cathcart and the former Florence “Flossie” Louisa Selby.
 His siblings were; Alberta, Selby (he also became a physician and practiced medicine in Sombra), Eliza “Bessie”, Clara, Standish, Ruth, Helen, and Charles.
 Mr. Cathcart was a merchant in Courtright.

 Initially Dr. Cathcart and her husband set up their joint medical practice in Port Lambton.
 They moved their practice and their home to Wallaceburg, Ontario in 1934.
 Their home was located at 135 Margaret Ave.
-They were the parents of a daughter named Raymona (who became a nurse) and a son named William.

 Dr. William Allen Cathcart died in a single vehicle automobile accident on Highway 40 in Sombra Twp on the 7th of June 1938, just after 11 am.
 He was returning to Wallaceburg from Port Lambton after making a number of house calls, when his vehicle entered a ditch.
 A newspaper article that appeared in the Chatham Daily News on the 7th of June, 1938, said that he was “killed instantly”.
 Dr. Cathcart was buried at the Sutherland Cemetery located near Courtright, (Lambton County) Ontario.